Browse by . . .

 Weiner's history anticipates the poles of his art, right down to the mathematical symbols.
 It draws on the rigor of his education and the free play of the Beats.
 One might call it language poetry, but without the chaotic rush of words unmoored from their ordinary sense.
 The old posters and exhibition announcements recall the spontaneity of 1960s.
 The smooth, sharp black or red outline of his letters goes a long way to tidy up Jack Kerouac's teletype scroll and beat-up typewriter.

 One might compare his allusive brevity to a haiku or Zen koan.
 Yet it has none of their reaching for profundity or authority, none of their desire to slip into one's consciousness and out of time.
 One might think of the visual clarity or modesty of William Carlos Williams, the poet of "this is just to say."
-Yet Weiner never turns away from the museum toward nature.
+Weiner, though, never turns away from the museum and toward nature.
 I cannot imagine him, like Williams, seeking "no ideas but the thing itself."
-He comes closest to the slow, patient accumulation of epigrams in Ludwig Wittgenstein or Wallace Stevens, perhaps the most poetic of philosophers and the most philosophical of poets.
+He comes closest to the slow, patient accumulation of epigrams in Ludwig Wittgenstein or Wallace Stevens, perhaps the most poetic of philosophers or the most philosophical of poets.

 One should not even call it painting with words.
-When Om Karawa paints the date, he leaves nothing to thought, and he roots work in his life apart from the viewer's, like a diary.
-When younger artists like Christopher Wool or Richard Prince set words to canvas, they take aggressive, nasty jokes out of mass culture and turn them into aggressive, nasty jokes about art.
+When On Kawara paints the date, he leaves nothing to chance, and he roots the work in his life, apart from the viewer's, like a diary.
+When younger artists like Christopher Wool or Richard Prince set words to aluminum or canvas, they take aggressive, nasty jokes out of mass culture and turn them into aggressive, nasty jokes about art.
 They also make them difficult to read, by gaps, drips, omissions, and odd breaks across the edge of the picture.
 They are making art about art—and about the seamy side of American life.
 By comparison, Weiner is making art about possibility itself.

 BACK to John's arts home page